Written by Lucie Hrachoninova and Simon Mitro

-In the Czech Republic, the main holiday celebration is on Christmas Day, which is always on December 24th.
+In the Czech Republic, the main holiday celebration is on Christmas Eve, which is always on December 24th.
 This is the most festive day of the year when families get together and the day when all the presents are given.
 Christmas in the Czech Republic is a holiday full of various traditions and superstitions.
 Every household has four Advent Candles in an Advent Wreath.
 These candles symbolize the four Sundays of Advent.
 On each Sunday, another candle is lit and the fourth one can sometimes can be lit be on Christmas Day.

-During the whole Christmas day people prepare for the evening, they cook dinner and decorate the Christmas tree.
+During the whole day on Christmas Eve people prepare for the evening, they cook dinner and decorate the Christmas tree.
 Families watch fairy tales on television together and eat Cukrovi (Christmas Cookies) or Vanocka (sweet braided bread).